 Klondike Gold Rush National Historical Park

-The glacially-carved valleys, stream channels, snow pack and stunning views that make up Klondike Gold Rush National Historical Park's physical landscape provide a compelling stage for its gold rush story.
-Commemorating the Gold Rush of 1897-98, this 13,191-acre park encompasses a six-block historical district in the town of Skagway, the nearby ghost town of Dyea and the famous Chilkoot and White Pass Trails.
+The glacially carved valleys, streams, and stunning views that make up Klondike Gold Rush National Historical Park's physical landscape provide a compelling stage for its gold rush story.
+Commemorating the Gold Rush of 1897-98, this 13,191-acre park encompasses a six-block historical district in the town of Skagway, the nearby ghost town of Dyea, and the famous Chilkoot and White Pass Trails.

 Today, Klondike Gold Rush National Historical Park is a cruise ship favorite, making it the most popular park in Alaska with 850,000 visitors annually.
 The park offers a unique balance of history and outdoor adventure.
 The streets of Skagway are lined with dozens of historic stores, saloons, and public buildings, many of which have been restored by the National Park Service.
 Park Rangers lead Ranger Chats throughout the summer, and visitors can check in at the Visitor Center each morning to learn about the time and topic of that day’s chat

 The Klondike Gold Rush National Historical Park Visitor Center in downtown Skagway on Broadway Avenue is in the original 1898 White Pass & Yukon Route Depot and features ranger programs, a theater, and numerous displays, including an impressive replica of the ton of supplies every miner was required to carry over the Chilkoot Pass.
 Nearby is the park's Trail Center, providing information on permits and transportation for hiking the Chilkoot Trail.